-In the “My competitors” section, you can manually add up to 5 competitors and track their rankings for the same queries that you’re tracking for your site.
-If you don’t know your main competitors, you can find them in the “SERP competitors” and “All competitors” sections.
+Under the “Added Competitors” section, you can manually add competitors and track their rankings for the same queries that you’re tracking for your site.
+The number of competitors you can add depends on your subscription plan:

 Adding a competitor